Processing ABPs

 Up to half of every animal produced for food is not suitable for human consumption so it is a by-product.
 Without proper management, meat and animal by products can become hazardous, rendering prevents this.
 The rendering industry is underpinned by strict veterinary principles to prevent the spread of animal disease and zoonoses, these include:

-Which by-products are rendered?
+Which ABPs are processed?

 What are the three categories?